Kong/docs.konghq.com/app/deck/index.md

 {{ site.base_gateway }} has historically offered two declarative configuration formats, `deck` and `dbless`.
 The `dbless` format is an internal format used by `kong config db_export` and {{ site.kic_product_name }}.

 The `deck` format is the canonical declarative configuration format in this documentation.
-When the words "declarative configuration" are used, it is to refer to a `deck` format file, _not_ a `dbless` format.
+When the words "declarative configuration" are used, they refer to a `deck` format file, _not_ a `dbless` format.

-For more information, see the [FAQ](/deck/reference/faq/#kong-already-has-built-in-declarative-configuration-do-i-still-need-deck)
+For more information, see the [FAQ](/deck/reference/faq/#kong-already-has-built-in-declarative-configuration-do-i-still-need-deck).